TotalCross/knowcode-xml/README.md

 Here we have the second task, named KnowCodeXML.
 KnowcodeXML is a library that interprets Android XML files and generates Totalcross screens ready to run on Android, iOS and Linux ARM devices.

-### Steps to use Knowcode
+## How to Install Knowcode on your Project
 * Create a Totalcross Project
-	You can create a simple hello world project like [Hello World project](https://learn.totalcross.com/documentation/get-started/install#create-a-hello-world-project)
+	You can create a simple hello world project like [Hello World project](https://learn.totalcross.com/documentation/get-started/install#create-a-hello-world-project).
+	If you does not have the enviroment setup, follow this changes [Install TotalCross](https://learn.totalcross.com/documentation/get-started/install#install-the-totalcross-plugin)
 * Use TotalCross sdk 6.1 or highter and add the dependency on file pom.xml
 ```xml
 <dependency>